Treatment and Care

 At Ataxia UK, we are always looking for ways that we can campaign to help improve the healthcare and treatment of people with ataxia.
 Here you can read about our policy and campaigning work.

 We often get asked about our position on stem cell therapy, and you can read our statement on stem cell therapy here.
-An interesting article on stem cell therapy treatments was recently published in Neurology Now, highlighting some of the concerns around unlicensed stem cell therapy treatments.
+An interesting article on stem cell therapy treatments was recently published here, highlighting some of the concerns around unlicensed stem cell therapy treatments.